redhat-best-practices-for-k8s/certsuite-qe/README.md

 3. Download and install needed dependencies - `make install`

+4. Define absolute path to [test-network-function](https://github.com/test-network-function/test-network-function) project on you computer by setting environment variable: `export TNF_REPO_PATH=/path/to/project/test-network-function`

+5. OPTIONAL: Set test-network-function container tag that you are going to test.
+Default is latest. `export TNF_IMAGE_TAG=unstable`

-4. Run all tests - `make test-all`
+6. Run all tests - `make test-all`

 # cnfcert-tests-verification - How to contribute